A logo for lawyers for employee and consumer rights

 • Ethnic Group

-• Were you forced to work through breaks?
+• Were you forced to work through legally required breaks?

-• Were you not paid for overtime or breaks?
+• Were you denied overtime pay or compensation for missed breaks?

 If so, then you may have been wrongfully terminated for these or possibly other reasons.
 You have the right to a free case review with one of our experienced employment attorneys.
 It’s important to act now.